Discover the exact scores to aim for to become a competitive applicant

 Collectively, then, a “good MCAT score” will depend on the strength of the other pieces of your application, as well as the schools you intend to apply to (e.g., top-25 only vs. top-50; M.D. only vs. D.O. only vs. M.D. and D.O.).

 Nevertheless, let’s now take a look at some telling MCAT total score averages for M.D. programs (source: Association of American Medical Colleges [AAMC]):

-There is a very important conclusion we can make based on these data: Although the mean total MCAT score among all test takers is 500 (i.e., 50th percentile), most successful M.D. applicants typically achieve an MCAT total score at or above the 75th percentile (i.e., 507-508+).
+There are very important conclusions we can make based on these data: Although the mean total MCAT score among all test takers is 500 (i.e., 50th percentile), most successful M.D. applicants typically achieve an MCAT total score at or above the 75th percentile (i.e., 507-508+).
 Moreover, the average MCAT score among successful applicants is trending upwards.

 Now, that doesn’t mean your application to M.D. programs is doomed if you don’t achieve a 507-508+, or that success is guaranteed if you do.
 Remember: Your MCAT score will be evaluated in the context of your other achievements when making admissions decisions.
 Therefore, we must understand how various MCAT scores predict admissions success in the context of other variables, most notably GPA.

 These data allow us to make additional important (though somewhat unsurprising) conclusions about the relation of GPA to MCAT scores, as well as how these numbers collectively predict admissions success to M.D. programs, including:

 GPA is positively associated with MCAT scores (i.e., students with higher GPA tend to score higher on the MCAT, and students with lower GPA tend to score lower on the MCAT)